rishabhjain4/rishabhjain4.github.io/_posts/2025-02-16-python-setup-from-scratch.md

 ```

 - Windows
   For windows we use [pyenv-win](https://github.com/pyenv-win/pyenv-win).
 You can install it using scoop.

 ```powershell
 scoop install pyenv
 ```

-## Project management tool.
+## Project management tool

 [Poetry](https://python-poetry.org/) is a great tool to manage python projects.
 It helps to manage dependencies, virtual environments, and build tools.
 It is a great tool to manage python projects.